You might have heard of QoS, which is short for Quality of Service. It’s a common and practical feature among home Wi-Fi routers.

 That said, keep in mind that it’s OK to use a slightly lower speed for your QoS.
 So if you have 500Mbps for download, you can enter 450Mbps.

-However, it's never good to use a higher number.
-(Like 550Mbps).
+However, it’s never good to use a higher number.
+(Like 550Mbps for a 500Mbps plan).
 In this case, QoS might produce no meaningful result at all.
 It can even make things worse.

-The rule is this: Set your QoS to use as close to the exact broadband bandwidth as possible, but never above that.
+The rule is this: Set your QoS to use as close to the exact broadband bandwidth as possible, but not above that.

 With that, let’s set the right expectations on what you can get out of your QoS-enabled Internet.

-Quality of Service comes in many flavors, but generally, there are just two types of prioritization: by device and by application.
+Quality of Service comes in many flavors, but among consumer-grade routers, there are generally two types of prioritization: by device and by application.

 Prioritization by application is a more sophisticated and holistic approach.
-If an application or service is on the prioritized list, it'll get the best connection in all the network devices.
+If an application or service is on the prioritized list, it will get the best connection across all network devices.

 Setting the right expectations with QoS

-For QoS to be effective, your Internet has to be at least fast enough, or better yet, faster than what's needed by the prioritized party.
+For QoS to be adequate, your Internet connection must be at least as fast as, or better yet, faster than what is needed by the prioritized party.
 So, if your application needs 25Mbps of download speed and your broadband caps at 20Mbps, no QoS can help you in this case.

 Also, QoS can not improve the quality of your Internet connection.